 Before moving on to the theoretical framework there are some concepts that we need to understand.
 First hydraulic jump which as our jet impinges to the center of the disk it flows radially away from the center to the edges with higher velocity and makes the super critical flow then at the edges of our disk there is a jump formed with this super critical flow which collides with the subcritical flow with less velocity.
-To observe characteristics of this jump we defined two Froude number one refers to outer film depth being outer Froude number (Figs. 4 &5) (Eqs.
+To observe characteristics of this jump we defined two Froude number one refers to outer film depth being outer Froude number and one refers to inner film depth as inner Froude number (Figs. 4 &5) (Eqs.
 1-3).